How Eating Plant-Based Can Reduce Your Risk of Breast Cancer

 Men also get breast cancer but it's much rarer: About 1 in 833 men will be diagnosed in their lifetime or about 2,650 men will be diagnosed with breast cancer in the US this year, so it's worth understanding the facts and being vigilant about symptoms, and smart about prevention.

 Yet as much as we know, we still have questions, including what can we do to avoid ever hearing the words: "You have breast cancer."
 And how to be healthy and survive it if we do get diagnosed.
-(Other than keep our weight in a healthy range and eat less saturated fat?)
+(Other than keeping our weight in a healthy range and eating less saturated fat?)

 Lee Crosby, RD, LD, has spent most of her professional life researching the connection between diet and cancer, specifically breast cancer, ever since she herself had a scare.
 First, she had a biopsy in one breast, then her doctor found a "thickening" of tissue in her other breast and though both turned out not to be cancer and the course of actions was to "watch and see" her continued scanning proved to be an interesting case study of one, she said.
 When her diet went off the rails, for about three months, subsequent tests showed that this suspicious tissue grew.
 It was enough to get her to straighten out her diet and then later, that same "thickening" shrunk again.
 While not scientific, this experience led her down a new path.

 Over the course of researching every study about cancer and diet, Crosby became an expert.
 Her findings convinced her to go mostly plant-based and to give up meat and dairy in favor of plant-based foods such as soy, legumes, fruit, vegetables, and whole grains.
 Yes, soy.